 Civil asset forfeiture allows the government to confiscate property that they deem as having been used in criminal activity.
 Civil asset forfeiture does not require a conviction or criminal charges being taken out.

 In Georgia, civil asset forfeiture is a legal process, and it allows the government to seize your property that they claim is connected to a crime or would likely be used to commit a crime, especially a crime involving a controlled substance.
 The most seized property includes cash, cars, cell phones, firearms, and real estate.

 If the police have seized your property in a civil asset forfeiture, you must act fast so that you do not lose what the police has taken.
 It is important that you hire an experienced attorney as soon as possible because there is a limited amount of time to object to the forfeiture.

-If you or someone you know has been arrested in Clayton County for a charge without a warrant, and they have not been brought before a judge, having a lawyer fight your case can result in a better outcome.
+If you or someone you know has been arrested for a drug offense and has had their property seized, having a lawyer fight your case can result in a better outcome.
 Contact the Law Office of Scott Smith today for a free consultation at 404-581-0999.